Tajouje

 Among other awards, Tajouje won the Nefertiti Statute, Egypt's highest film award at the Cairo International Film Festival in 1982, and prizes at film festivals in Alexandria, Ouagadougou, Tehran, Addis Ababa, Berlin, Moscow, Cannes and Carthage.
 In 2015, the original copy was digitally restored by a German-Sudanese film project and shown both in Sudan and abroad.

 Plot

-The film's story takes place in the distant past in the eastern part of Sudan in a isolated village.
+The film's story takes place in the distant past in the eastern part of Sudan in an isolated village.
 Mohallak, a young tribal man, is deeply in love with his cousin Tajouje and openly confesses his love for her in a song.
 As this is considered shameful in his tribe, Tajouje's father refuses his marriage proposal.
 Some time later, Mohallak repents his mistake and the marriage is finally agreed upon.
 In the meantime, however, Ohag, another suitor, has shown his interest in Tajouje, which arouses Mohallak's jealousy.
 This develops into several dramatic complications that eventually result in tragedy: Mohallak has to leave his village as "a wandering bard of the deserts."